Herencia de Patrones

 Herencia de Patrones is an American regional Mexican band from Yuba City, California.
-Formed in 2016, the group consists singer-songwriter Jesús Diego "Jay Dee", with Raúl Valencia on backing vocals, Omar Ruiz on bass guitar, and Uziel "Uzi" Pantoja on requinto guitar.
+Formed in 2016, the group consists singer-songwriter Jesús Diego "Jay Dee" Orejel, with Raúl Valencia on backing vocals, Omar Ruiz on bass guitar, and Uziel "Uzi" Pantoja on requinto guitar.
 The group received popularity through their singles "Cosas de la Clica" and "Ladeando", and are known for being one of the pioneer groups of the trap corridos movement.

 Career

 Herencia de Patrones released their debut EP Clicka Fija and their first live album En Vivo Desde Wounded in 2018.
 The EP received popularity and their live shows attracted the attention of Jimmy Humilde, who is the owner of the Rancho Humilde label.

-The group signed to Rancho Humilde, where they released their debut studio album Pa Las Vibras at the end of May 2019, which peaked and stood at number one on the Billboard Regional Mexican Albums chart for 4 weeks, and number 11 on the Top Latin Albums chart, earning their first chartings on any chart in the United States.
+The group signed to Rancho Humilde, where they released their debut studio album Pa Las Vibras at the end of May 2019, which peaked and stood at No. 1 on the Billboard Regional Mexican Albums chart for four weeks, and No. 11 on the Top Latin Albums chart, earning their first chartings on any chart in the United States.

 In 2020, Herencia de Patrones released two EPs, Sorry for the Wait and Para Los Que Conocen el Rollo.
 Both EPs charted on the Regional Mexican Albums chart at number two and the Top Latin Albums chart at number 14.
-The pair also charted on the Heatseekers Albums chart, peaking at number 21 and number four, respectively.
+The pair also charted on the Heatseekers Albums chart, peaking at No. 21 and No. 4, respectively.
 That same year, the group's debut album Pa Las Vibras earned a nomination for Regional Mexican Album of the Year in the 2020 Billboard Latin Music Awards.

 In March 2021, Herencia de Patrones joined Cuban rapper Ovi and Mexican singers Natanael Cano and Junior H on "Los 4 Ases", a song which appears in Ovi's album Retumban2.
 In July 2021, the group released HP Everything, as well as a deluxe version.

 The group joined Gera MX and Peso Pluma on "Feria en el Sobre" in 2023.

+In 2026, Lead singer Jesús Diego "Jay Dee" Orejel, made his acting debut in the movie CLIKA, along with Uziel "Uzi" Pantoja.